Factbox: Obama, Romney solutions to stimulating the economy

 The health of the U.S. economy has been central to the campaign for the White House, with both President Barack Obama and Republican challenger Mitt Romney seeking to convince voters they have a plan to usher in faster growth and job creation.

-The economy has struggled to break above a 2 percent annual growth pace since the 2007-09 recession and unemployment remains uncomfortably high at 7.9 percent.
-About 23 million Americans are either unemployed, working only part-time although wanting full-time work, or want a job but have given up the search.
+The economy has struggled to break above a 2 percent annual growth rate since the 2007-09 recession and unemployment remains uncomfortably high at 7.9 percent.
+About 23 million Americans are either unemployed, working only part-time while hoping for full-time work, or want a job but have given up the search.

 Here are Obama's and Romney's key plans for the economy: